Multi2Sim/multi2sim/trunk/doc/coding-guidelines/coding-guidelines.md

 -------------

 ###
 Integer variables should be declared using built-in integer types, and avoiding integer types defined in `stdint.h` (`uint8_t`, `int8_t`, `uint16_t`, etc).
+Variables should be declared with the smallest possible scope.
 The following types should be used for unsigned integers of different sizes:

 - `unsigned char` &mdash; 8-bit unsigned integer
 - `unsigned short` &mdash; 16-bit unsigned integer